 I hear you right there.

 I know you’ve got browser addons like uBlockOrigin, AdGuard and rest.
-I understand you might have moved to Brave/DuckDuckGo browser to get off Ads & trackers.
+I understand you’ve even moved to Brave/DuckDuckGo browser to get off Ads & trackers.

-Here I’m going to walk you through my route, sharing the experience of the tools I used & ultimately why I’m thinking of shelling 20 precious Euros from my hard earned money to use NextDNS.
+Here I’m going to walk you through my route sharing the experience of the tools I used & ultimately why I’m ready shelling 20 precious Euros from my hard earned money to use NextDNS.

 Using PiHole and enlightenment